Addressing search misses due to search dropping

 - Search Term: lamp, bulb

-is set to OR during the term-dropping, and the search is performed. - The result for a lamp or bulb is generated.
+default_operatoris set to OR during the term-dropping, and the search is performed. - The result for a lamp OR bulb is generated.

 - Search term: Delissima, Albini dress less than 10 dollars